Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 The filterbank requires storage for the filter coefficients and state, requiring 8 Bytes and 4 Bytes per coefficient or sample.
 Total storage required for the filterbank = 4096 x 36 x 4B + 4096 x 35 x 4B = 1136 KB.

-A single AIE-ML tile has 64 KB of local tile memory and has access to three neighboring tile memories for a total size of 256 KB.
+A single AIE-ML tile has 64 KB of local tile memory.
+This tile has access to three neighboring tile memories for a total size of 256 KB.
-Some storage needs to be reserved for sysmem, which is required by the processor to store stack and heap.
+Reserve some storage for sysmem, which the processor requires to store stack and heap.

 This leads to a solution which requires ~18 tiles for the filterbank.
 Rounding up to a power of 2 results in a simpler PL solution to avoid managing state.
 Number of tiles based on storage-bound analysis = 32 tiles.